MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 helpviewer_keywords:
   - "Data Migration Assistant, Assess" ms.assetid: ""
-author: rajeshsetlem
+author: aciortea
-ms.author: rajpo
+ms.author: aciortea
 ---

 # Identify the right Azure SQL Database or SQL Managed Instance SKU for your on-premises database

-Migrating  databases to the cloud can be complicated, especially when trying to select the best Azure SQL Database or SQL Managed Instance target and SKU for your database.
+Migrating  databases to the cloud can be complicated, especially when trying to select the best Azure SQL Database, SQL Managed Instance or SQL Server on Azure VM target and SKU for your database.
 Our goal with the Database Migration Assistant (DMA) is to help address these questions and make your database migration experience easier by providing these SKU recommendations in a user-friendly output.
+Using performance data points DMA now recommends an appropriate target Azure SQL Database SKU, as well as an explanation for the recommendation.

-The SKU Recommendations feature allows you to identify both the minimum recommended Azure SQL Database or Azure SQL Managed Instance SKU based on performance counters collected from the computer(s) hosting your databases.
+The SKU Recommendations feature allows you to identify both the minimum recommended Azure SQL Database, Azure SQL Managed Instance or SQL Server on Azure VM SKU based on performance data points collected from your source SQL Server instances hosting your databases.
 The feature provides recommendations related to pricing tier, compute level, and max data size, as well as estimated cost per month.
-It also offers the ability to bulk provision single databases and managed instances for all recommended databases.
 This functionality is currently available only via the Command Line Interface (CLI).

-The following are instructions to help you determine the SKU recommendations and provision corresponding single database(s) or managed instance(s) in Azure using DMA.
+The following are instructions to help you determine the SKU recommendations and provision corresponding databases in Azure using DMA.

 [!INCLUDE [online-offline](../includes/azure-migrate-to-assess-sql-data-estate.md)]

 ## Prerequisites

 - Download and install the latest version of [DMA](https://aka.ms/get-dma).
 If you have already an earlier version of the tool, open it, and you'll be prompted to upgrade DMA.
-- Ensure that your computer has [PowerShell Version 5.1](https://www.microsoft.com/download/details.aspx?id=54616) or later, which is required to run all scripts.
-For information about how to find out which version of PowerShell is installed on your computer, see the article [Download and install Windows PowerShell 5.1](/skypeforbusiness/set-up-your-computer-for-windows-powershell/download-and-install-windows-powershell-5-1).
+- Install the minimum version [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) on the tools machine where the SKU recommendations console application is running.
+- Ensure the accounted used to connect to your SQL Server on-premises source has sysadmin permission.

 > [!NOTE]
-  > To collect machine information, the data collection script uses the Get-WmiObject cmdlet, which was deprecated in PowerShell 6.
-To run this script in PowerShell 6 or 7, you must replace the WMI cmdlets with the newer CIM cmdlets.
-- Ensure that your computer has the Azure PowerShell Module installed.
-For more information, see the article [Install the Azure PowerShell module](/powershell/azure/install-az-ps?view=azps-1.8.0&preserve-view=true).
-- Verify that the PowerShell file **SkuRecommendationDataCollectionScript.ps1**, which is required to collect the performance counters, is installed in the DMA folder.
-- Ensure that the computer on which you'll perform this process has Administrator permissions to the computer that is hosting your databases.
+> It is recommended that the tool is utilized from a separate tools (client) machine with connectivity to the target SQL instance(s), rather than from the machine hosting SQL Server itself, in order to minimize any potential overhead.

-## Collect performance counters
+## Collect performance data

-The first step in the process is to collect performance counters for your databases.
-You can collect performance counters by running a PowerShell command on the computer that hosts your databases.
-DMA provides you with a copy of this PowerShell file, but you can also use your own method to capture performance counters from your computer.
+The first step in the process is to collect performance data points for your SQL Server source databases using system DMVs .

-You don't need to perform this task for each database individually.
-The performance counters collected from a computer can be used to recommend the SKU for all databases hosted on the computer.

 1. In the DMA folder, locate the PowerShell file SkuRecommendationDataCollectionScript.ps1.
 This file is required to collect the performance counters.